Templated Resources

-Often there is a business requirement to have multiple replicas of the same resource whether it be applications or any other infrastructure components.
-For example one may need to deploy one instance of an application for each tenant housed in an environment.
+In many business contexts, it is often necessary to deploy multiple instances of the same resource, whether those are applications or other infrastructure components.
+For example, you might need to provide a unique instance of an application for each tenant within an environment.
+Facets allows you to achieve this through Templated Resources.

-This architecture is totally transparent to the end-user, and the underlying infrastructure is usually completely shared, logically isolated, and with fully centralized services.
+This setup is completely transparent to the end-user.
+The underlying infrastructure is shared but logically isolated, with fully centralized services.

-Using templated resources, you can create unique silos of users and configurations within a single environment.
-These silos might represent different customers, business units, subsidiaries, or some other division of business logic.
+With templated resources, you can establish distinct silos for users and configurations within a single environment.
+These silos can be tailored to represent different customers, business units, subsidiaries, or other divisions aligned with your business structure.

 Getting Started with Template Inputs